Hello! Thank you for visiting.

 The difference between normal and needing mental health assistance

 We live in a culture of overlapping and very imperfect—sometimes unhealthy—systems that each of us has to adapt to in order to survive.
 These systems, the environment in which we all live, the relationships we have, work, family, finances, all contribute to our day to day quality of life.
 Each of us has some level of anxiety and depression, at times.
-We all have nightmares, intrusive memories, self-doubt and the big one, self-criticism.
+We all have nightmares, intrusive memories, self-doubt and the big one, self-criticism at times.
 But, when these feelings, thoughts, and experiences become unmanageable and self-help tools aren’t working, a little professional assistance can help.

 My approach to therapy